Welcome to the Australian Cluster Headaches websiteHere you will find a forum and information for sufferers of cluster headache and their supporters.

 If you're an Australian sufferer of these evil headaches, then you've found the Aussie site dedicated to helping you and your GP find ways to treat the pain in Australia according to Australian health regulations and available drugs/treatments!

-Whether you're a sufferer, a supporter of someone or just know someone who gets these evil things, then I hope you find this site a valuable information source.
+Whether you're a sufferer, a supporter of someone or just know someone who gets these, then I hope you find this site a valuable information source.
 The forum is full of friendly beautiful people who know what it's like to live with cluster headaches, so feel free to join and contribute and ask questions.

 About this site

 I made this site because I (Roger) have suffered from Cluster headaches since 1994, and there was no Australian site to help Australians.
-This is not a commercial site, so there will be no advertising here, It's here to help others freely and to lend support when you think you can't go on.
+It's here to help others freely and to lend support when you think you can't go on.

 If you get these or care for or live with someone who does, then this site is for you!
 You'll find the site's members a compassionate group of sufferers and partners/carers who know first hand what it is like when these demons arrive every day, so you're far from alone!